riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 ... existing code
 {% endhighlight %}

-Simple, all we've done is to add the `sort` condition to the `images` helper.
+Simple, all we've done is to add the `sort` condition to the `images` helper and we now have sorted images on the client... sweet!

 ##Adding user specific URLs
-OK we are into the home stretch now, the final thing we want to add to our application is user specific URLs.
-These display the images uploaded by a particular user.
+OK we're hitting the home stretch now, the final thing we want to add to our application is user specific URLs.
+These will display only the images uploaded by a particular user.

 First let's update our UI, we've got a small change to make to the `image` template.